Feedback Cooling and Thermometry of a Single Trapped Ion Using a Knife Edge: Abstract

 \section{Abstract}

-We report on the first feedback cooling of a single trapped ion below the Doppler limit of \(\hbar\Gamma/2 k_\mathrm{B}\).
-The motion of a single ion is monitored in real-time and cooled up to 9-times below the Doppler cooling temperature by applying electronic feedback.
-Real-time motion detection is implemented by imaging the fluorescence photons emitted by the ion onto a knife edge and detecting the transmitted light, a method used so far to cool trapped nanoparticles.
+We report on a simple and easy to implement method of feedback cooling trapped ions to temperatures below those achievable using only Doppler cooling.
+Additionally, the feedback cooling results in significantly shorter cooling times.
+For selected parameters, we demonstrate cooling to temperatures below \(\hbar\Gamma/2 k_\mathrm{B}\).
+The motion of a single ion is monitored in real-time, allowing for the generation of a feedback signal that is applied to an auxiliary trap electrode.
+Motion detection is implemented by imaging the fluorescence photons emitted by the ion onto a knife edge and detecting the transmitted light, a method used so far to cool trapped nanoparticles.
 The intensity modulation of the fluorescence resulting from the ion motion is used to generate and apply the feedback signal and also to determine the ion temperature.
-The method benefits from a high rate of detected scattered photons, which can be a challenge, and which we address by using a parabolic mirror for collecting the fluorescence.
+While the method benefits from a high rate of detected scattered photons, which can be a challenge, and which we address by using a parabolic mirror for collecting the fluorescence, we expect the method to also be applicable when using lenses with moderate numerical apertures.